 Perhaps the most crucial role of inquiry-based learning in the classroom is the set of skills that children develop as a result.
 Students who are exposed to inquiry-based learning develop strong cognitive skills in questioning, reasoning and judgment.
 They polish their social skills through student and classroom collaboration and presentation.
 They practice reading, writing and researching.
 They learn to question and explore, rather than to memorise.
 Lastly, they develop a lifelong love of learning because the class is interesting and because they play an active role in where exploration leads.

 At One World International School (OWIS), your child will learn to think beyond the confines of the classroom walls.
-With inquiry-based learning as a core part of our IB PYP curriculum, students at OWIS develop solid cognitive skills that stay with them throughout life.
+With inquiry-based learning as a core part of our educational approach, students at OWIS develop solid cognitive skills that stay with them throughout life.

 If you’re interested in the benefits of an OWIS education for your child, schedule a virtual tour with us today.
 We offer primary years education at our Nanyang campus and our new campus at Suntec, which is right in the heart of Singapore.